tbytnar/de_portfolio/README.md

 3. Write the SQL query in `query.sql` and the table schema in `table_ddl.sql`.

 4. Trigger the `universal_report_generator.py` DAG in the Airflow UI.

 ---

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch.
-3. Submit a pull request with a detailed description of your changes.

----